deepskies/DeepSZSim/README.md

 ## Installation

-We provide an environment specification file for `conda` or `mamba` users at `environment.yml`.
-With `conda`, an environment is created by `conda env create -f environment.yml`.
+We provide an environment specification file `conda` or `mamba` users at `environment.yml`, which will produce a new virtual environment with appropriate versions of major python packages.
+With `conda`, this environment is created by `conda env create -f environment.yml`.
 With `micromamba` the `env` is omitted and a new environment is instead created with `micromamba create -f environment.yml`.

-The simulated CMB signal relies on `camb` and utilities for saving rely on `h5py`.
+The simulated CMB signal relies on `camb` and `pixell`, cosmology relies on `colossus`, and utilities for saving rely on `h5py`.
+These are specified in the `pyproject.toml` file.

-From the top-level directory, you can do `pip install .`
+From the top-level directory, you can do `pip install .` to install the package.

 ## Usage